 Even though not everyone will like the design of these headphones, I am sure you love their sound.
 The HD 25 is created to offer a perfect tonal value.
 Whatever frequency you tune them on, these cans will not disappoint.

-And that is what I would choose them over and over for a hybrid pair of headphones.
+And that is why I would choose them over and over for a hybrid pair of headphones.
 They are made for DJing, mixing, and mastering.

 If you are looking for a balanced sound level, then you have got one in the HD25.